IBM/extract-audio-from-video/README.md

 ### 3. Add the Credentials to the Application

-- In the repo parent folder, open the **credentials.json** file and paste the credentials copied in [step 2](#2-create-cloud-object-storage-service) and finally save the file.
+- In the repo parent folder, open the **credentials.json** file and paste the credentials copied in [step 2](#2-create-cloud-object-storage-service) and save the file.

 ### 4. Run the Application